ansible/ansible/rst/playbooks.rst

 are expressed in key=value form, except for the command module, which looks just like a Linux/Unix command line.
 See the module documentation for more info.

+Variables, as mentioned above, can be used in action lines.
+So if, hypothetically, you wanted to make a directory on each system named after the hostname ... yeah, that's I know silly ... you could do it like so:

+   - name: make a directory
+   - action: mkdir /tmp/{{ facter_hostname }}

 Notify statements
 `````````````````

 Nearly all modules are written to be 'idempotent' and can signal when they have affected a change
 on the remote system.
 If a notify statement is used, the named handler will be run against
 each system where a change was effected, but NOT on systems where no change occurred.
+This happens
+after all of the tasks are run.
+For example, if notifying Apache and potentially replacing lots of
+configuration files, you could have Apache restart just once, at the end of a run.
+If you need
+Apache restarted in the middle of a run, you could just make a task for it, no harm done.
+Notifiers
+are optional.

 Handlers
 ````````

 Handlers are lists of tasks, not really any different from regular tasks, that are referenced by name.
+Handlers are what notifiers notify.
+If nothing notifies a handler, it will not run.
+Regardless of how many things notify a handler, it will run only once, after all of the tasks complete in a particular play.

 Includes
 ````````

 Not all tasks have to be listed directly in the main file.
 An include file can contain
 a list of tasks (in YAML) as well, optionally passing extra variables into the file.
-Variables passed in can be deferenced like this:
+Variables passed in can be deferenced like this (assume a variable named 'user')

-   {{ variable }}
+   {{ user }}

+For instance, if deploying multiple wordpress instances, I could contain all of my tasks
+in a wordpress.yml file, and use it like so:

+   - tasks:
+      - include: wordpress.yml user=timmy
+      - include: wordpress.yml user=alice
+      - include: wordpress.yml user=bob

+In addition to the explicitly passed in parameters, all variables from the vars section
+are also available.

 Asynchronous Actions and Polling
 ````````````````````````````````